MaximilianKr/DPLP-German/README.md

 ## Retrain DPLP-German with a Custom Corpus

 This section describes the simplified, end-to-end workflow for training a new model on a custom corpus and using it for prediction.
-This process is managed by two main scripts: `train_custom_model.sh` and `predict_with_custom_model.sh`.
+This process is managed by two newly added main scripts: `train_custom_model.sh` and `predict_with_custom_model.sh`.

 <details>
   <summary>Click to expand</summary>